LSSTDESC/desc-data-portal/web/portal/templates/doc/download.md

 ![File Selection](/static/img/fileselect.png)

 Choose your files, and then click Transfer.
-In either case, when clicking Transfer, you be taken to a Globus page where you will choose the destination for your download.
+In either case, when clicking Transfer, you will be taken to a Globus page where you will choose the destination for your download.

 ![Globus](/static/img/globus.png)